syl3n7/Ultimate-Car-Racing/SERVER-README.md

 - Sessions are created when a client connects via TCP
 - Each session has a unique ID that's shared with the client
 - Inactivity timeout: Sessions with no activity for > 60 seconds are disconnected
-- Sessions track player name, current room, and last activity time
+- Sessions track player name, authentication status, current room, and last activity time

+### 7.2 Authentication Process
+1. **Initial Connection**: A player connects and receives a session ID
+2. **Name Registration**:
+   - New players set their name and password using the NAME command
+   - The server stores a hash of the password for future verification
+3. **Authentication**:
+   - When a player reconnects with a previously used name, they must provide the correct password
+   - Authentication can happen in the NAME command or separately with AUTHENTICATE
+   - Successfully authenticated players can access all game features
+   - Unauthenticated players can only use basic commands like listing rooms

-### 7.2 Player Information Structure
+### 7.3 Player Information Structure
 The server maintains player information using the `PlayerInfo` record with the following properties:
 - `Id`: Unique player identifier (matches session ID)
 - `Name`: Display name of the player